-GaspiLS is a scalable and industry proven linear solver library for the exascale age.
-Many engineering simulations are based on CFD and FEM methods.
-Examples are the determination of aerodynamic properties of planes or the analysis of statics of buildings.
-A large part of the computation time is required to solve the underlying equations using iterative methods.
-The performance of the employed iterative solvers has a significant impact on the total run time of these simulations.
-We have developed the linear solver library GaspiLS to faster gain insights from the simulations.
+GaspiLS is our scalable linear solver library, which has already proven itself in industrial companies in times of exascale computing.
+Many simulations in engineering are based on Computational Fluid Dynamics and Finite Element Methods (CFD and FEM methods), for example the determination of aerodynamic properties of aircraft or the analysis of building statics.
+A large part of the computational time is required for solving the underlying equations by iterative methods such as the Krylov Subspace.
+The performance of the iterative solvers used thus has a large impact on the overall runtime of such simulations.
+To gain faster insights from these simulations, we have developed the linear solver library GaspiLS.

-Scalability measures the parallel efficiency of an implementation.
+Scalability is considered a measure of parallel efficiency in an implementation.
 The optimum is the so-called linear scalability.
-This corresponds to a full utilization of the cores within a single CPU or the CPUs within a cluster, which are interconnected by a network.
+This corresponds to the full utilization of computing resources, i.e. the cores within one or more CPUs connected via a network.
+Improved scalability enables more computing capacity to be used profitably.

 - more detailed models